 New sellers often look for tips to short-cut the process of getting started selling on eBay.
 The eBay marketplace is a vast ocean and can be complicated at times.
 If you are brand new to eBay, it is best to start slowly, learn the landscape, read the rules, find out about the fee structure, and grow your eBay hobby or business methodically.
 Here are some top tips for new sellers just getting started on eBay.

 Before posting anything on eBay, understand how to price your item.
 One of the biggest mistakes new sellers make is looking at retail value, active eBay listings, or going by what they paid for an item recently or any number of years ago.
 Since eBay is its own universe, you will be very disappointed if you assume that you will sell items at retail prices.

-The average American home contains 300,000 items from paper clips to automobiles.
+The average American home contains thousands of items from paper clips to automobiles.
 You already have plenty to sell without having to buy anything.
 You just don't know which of the items in your home have value on eBay.
 Start going through your home room-by-room and looking up items on completed listings.
 Look up everything, even if you don't think it is worth anything.
 You will be shocked!
 Some examples of items that have value on eBay but don't seem like they would sell for much include: